Key to consistent Treflip - Scoop when your body's going up

 Summary

-Why does a Treflip NOT flip?
+Why does a Treflip fail to flip?

 Simulation